catuhana/denoh/README.md

 ## Installation or Running

-You can install this script globally by running `deno install https://github.com/tuhanayim/denoh/raw/main/denoh.ts` command, or run without installing by running `deno run https://github.com/tuhanayim/denoh/raw/main/denoh.ts`
+You can install denoh globally by running `deno install https://deno.land/x/denoh/denoh.ts` command, or run by running `deno run https://deno.land/x/denoh/denoh.ts`.

-> **Note:** To run a specific version, replace `/raw/*main*/` part on URL with any valid tag.
-If you want to use version 1.0.0 for example, replace mentioned part with `/raw/v1.0.0/`.
+> **Note**: To run/install a specific version, you can add version specifier after `/x/denoh/` part of URL with any valid tag.
+If you want to use version 1.0.0 for example, replace mentioned part with `/x/denoh@v1.0.0/`.

+> **Note**: Older versions of denoh can be found at its GitHub repository, and can be run/installed like above with only changing the URL to a raw source file.

 ## Usage

 Since Git hooks are set by extending Deno's configuration file, we need to create a Deno config file (Deno.{json,jsonc}) if not exists.
-Denoh looks for `githooks` key of configuration file, so to create a Git hook, pass any valid Git hook name to `githooks` object, and pass your script/task commands inside of an array of strings.
+Denoh looks for `githooks` key of the configuration file, so to create a Git hook, pass any valid Git hook name to `githooks` object, and pass your script/task commands inside an array of strings.
 Let's say our Deno configuration file is this example below:

 ```jsonc
 {